rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.4.1.txt

 - prevent "rabbitmqctl wait" from waiting forever in certain circumstances
 - the broker can be run on Erlang R12B-3 again
-- various other fixes
+- some other small bug fixes
-- fix for non-ASCII characters in SSL certificate fields

 enhancements
 - upgrades in clusters.
 See
     http://www.rabbitmq.com/clustering.html#upgrading
+- improve memory usage when dealing with persistent messages waiting on acks from consumers
 - better error reporting for some startup problems
-- add timestamps to events published to the amq.rabbit.log exchange
+- add timestamp to events published to the amq.rabbit.log exchange
-- improve memory usage when dealing with persistent messages waiting on acks from consumers

 java client